evayde/disable-junk-food/readme.md

 - after cooking you can have a virtual lunch break together
 - you have time to talk about something different than work
 - eating in groups with a maximum of 5 people might be useful

+## How it Works

+- First install dependencies `npm i`
+- To run the server: `npm run dev`
+- The client is currently seperate and can be run with `npm start`
+- The main idea was to connect the client later with the express server
+  - Use WebRTC to host a lunch break
+  - Cook for your colleagues / and have a conversation
+  - Eat together and have fun@Work!

 ## Have fun cooking and eating together!